GenericMappingTools/pygmt/CONTRIBUTING.md

 ## How Can I Talk to You?

 Discussion often happens in the issues and pull requests.
-In addition, there is a [Gitter chat room](https://gitter.im/fatiando/fatiando) for the Fatiando a Terra project where you can ask questions.
+In addition, there is a [Gitter chatroom](https://gitter.im/GenericMappingTools/pygmt) for the project where you can ask questions.

 ## Reporting a Bug